Lesson 6: ml5.js Serial

 Why not embedded machine learning?

-Figure.
+Diagram showing four different ML architecture options for IoT devices: watch-only, watch+phone, watch+phone+cloud, and watch+cloud Figure.
 There are many possibilities for how to architect embedded/IoT ML systems depending on power, computation, and latency requirements.
 In our ASSETS’20 paper for SoundWatch, for example, we explore four different ML architectures: watch-only, watch+phone, watch+phone+cloud, and watch+cloud.

-As this is a physical computing course, one may rightly ask: why not teach embedded machine learning where the ML model runs locally on the Arduino or IoT device rather than on a computer or in the cloud.
+As this is a physical computing course, one may rightly ask: why not teach embedded machine learning where the ML model runs locally on the Arduino or IoT device rather than on a computer or in the cloud?
 This is a great question with a multifold response:

 • First, when initially learning ML—even in the applied sense—we think the desktop provides a more approachable learning environment.
 The tools are more mature, it’s easier to visualize and understand the data and the ML model, and it’s easier to debug and iterate.